scottslowe/weblog/content/post/2015-04-21-running-photon-fusion-vagrant.md

 1. Install an additional Vagrant plugin that enables Vagrant to better detect and interact with Photon using this command:

+    ```bash
     vagrant plugin install vagrant-guests-photon
+    ```

     If you don't install this plugin, you'll likely get a non-fatal error about Vagrant being unable to perform the networking configuration.
 (Review [the GitHub repository for this plugin][link-5] if you want/need more details.
 Also, note that [a PR against Vagrant][link-6] to eliminate the need for this plugin was opened and merged; this fix should show up in a future release of Vagrant.)

 2. Optionally, go ahead and pull down a Vagrant box for Photon using this command:

+    ```bash
     vagrant box add vmware/photon
+    ```

     If you decide not to pull down the box ahead of time, Vagrant will fetch the box the first time you run `vagrant up`.
 (I prefer to pull the box down ahead of time so that I have it in the event I'm offline when I run `vagrant up`, but your mileage may vary.)

 3. Pull down the files from the `photon` directory in my GitHub "learning-tools" repository.
 You can clone the entire repository (using `git clone`), fork it and clone it, download a ZIP file of the entire repository, or just download the specific files you need.